Vandesm14/stack/README.md

 ## Documentation

-All documentation, the who, what, when, where, and why, can be found in the [docs](./docs) directory.
+All of our documentation can be found in the [docs](./docs) directory or hosted via [GitHub Pages](https://vandesm14.github.io/stack/).

 ### Running with mdbook